MarketingPipeline/Extractor/README.md

 ## How to use

+1. Download extractor.py

-1. Run script using Python 3.
+2. Run script using Python 3.
 (python extractor.py)

-2. You will be prompted with five options
+3. You will be prompted with five options
  - 1. Extract Existing Tar.GZ File
  - 2. Download & Extract Tar.GZ File
  - 3. Extract Existing ZIP file